chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 canBuyVodka User{..} = age >= 18
 ```

-In the snippet above `age` would be the value taken taken from `User` and it has
+In the snippet above `age` would be the value taken from `User` and it has
 type `Int`.
 It's hard to see benefits in this small example.
 However, when you
 have a lot of fields and use them multiple times inside a single function, this
 extension becomes really handy.